-- To ensure that all students make maximum progress. - To ensure students of all ages are supported and challenged as necessary and achieve optimum levels of engagement with school life. - To support and challenge members of the department as necessary thus ensuring that the student experience and progress is maximised. - To help maximise student attendance by the department delivering creative, innovative and rewarding lessons. - To role model excellent practices, going 'above and beyond', intervening with students outside the curriculum so they 'catch up' as quickly as possible. - To support and challenge Heads of Year so that underachieving students have barriers removed from their learning and regularly show good learning behaviours including being properly equipped for lessons. - To follow department and whole school guidelines e.g. deadlines are met, registers are taken, students' have challenging starter activities recapping prior learning, the main parts of lessons involve students applying their newly acquired skills or knowledge regularly and expediently etc.
+- To ensure that all students make maximum progress. - To teach engaging, differentiated and pertinent lessons typically following the Blenheim 10 Teaching and Learning non-negotiables. - To ensure students of all ages are supported and challenged as necessary and achieve optimum levels of engagement with school life. - To support and challenge members of the department as necessary thus ensuring that the student experience and progress is maximised. - To help maximise student attendance by the department delivering creative, innovative and rewarding lessons. - To role model excellent practices, going 'above and beyond', intervening with students outside the curriculum so they 'catch up' as quickly as possible. - To support and challenge Heads of Year so that underachieving students have barriers removed from their learning and regularly show good learning behaviours including being properly equipped for lessons. - To effectively lead the department so protocols are consistently followed e.g. deadlines are met, registers are taken, students' have challenging starter activities, the main parts of lessons involve students applying their newly acquired skills or knowledge regularly and expediently etc.

-- To implement the 10 Teaching and Learning non-negotiables consistently. - To ensure lessons are well planned and follow schemes of work with regular and consistent assessments providing students with high quality feedback which they are accountable for acting upon via DIRT marking. - To encourage a culture of shared practice in the department where resources are shared, practices are discussed and peer lesson observations take place on a regular basis; typically half termly. - To communicate with parents on a range of issues, particularly where students are underachieving. - To communicate appropriate information to teaching and support staff. - To contribute to a confidential record of issues affecting the educational progress of students. - To be highly visible and a point of contact for students and families. - To reinforce consistently the school's 10 school uniform non-negotiables.
+- To ensure lessons are well planned and follow schemes of work with regular and consistent assessments providing students with high quality feedback which they are accountable for acting upon via DIRT marking. - To encourage a culture of shared practice in the department where resources are shared, practices are discussed and peer lesson observations take place on a regular basis; typically half termly. - To communicate with parents on a range of issues, particularly where students are underachieving. - To communicate appropriate information to teaching and support staff. - To contribute to a confidential record of issues affecting the educational progress of students. - To be highly visible and a point of contact for students. - To keep abreast of national developments in specifications, examination requirements and teaching processes within the Department. - Regularly review specifications taught, initiating and leading change as required, thereby ensuring that students within the Department follow the appropriate specification and schemes of work that meet legal requirements and provide challenge to enable students to fulfil their potential. - To reinforce consistently the school's 10 school uniform non-negotiables.